Tech-Link-Up/claude-event/CLASS-GUIDE.md

 The frontend and backend are the same Next.js app — `npm run dev` runs both on your laptop; only the database lives in the cloud.
 When you deploy later to Vercel, the Next.js piece moves from your laptop to Vercel, and your browser downlaods the frontend.

-> **Starter code:** the finished app lives in this repo under [`builder-day-app/`](builder-day-app/).
-We'll build it from scratch together — but it's there as a working reference, a catch-up point, or a starting place for your own project.

 **Who does what — the two tags in this guide:**

 - 🧑 **You do it** — accounts, browsers, passwords, approvals.
 The steps only a human can do.